irisnet/irishub/docs/endpoints/sdk.md

 ## Design Goals and Concepts

-The SDK mainly implements the encapsulation of the functions of IRIShub modules, including: auth, bank, gov, htlc, keys, nft, oracle, random, record, service, staking, token。So that users can quickly realize the development of the following functions:
+The SDK mainly implements the encapsulation of the functions of IRIShub modules, including: auth, bank, gov, htlc, keys, nft, oracle, random, record, service, staking, token.
+So that users can quickly realize the development of the following functions:

 - Generating, Signing and Broadcasting Transactions
 - Private Key Management